osbeorn/less-linter/README.md

   -u, --underscores: Check if underscores are used in selector names.
   -C, --color-format: Check if colors are written using the hex 6-digit lowercase format.
   -A, --prop-align: Check if properties within a block are aligned, i.e. colons of each property are aligned.
+  -R, --rule-related <integer>: Check for related rules.
+If they exist check if they are already grouped - if not, show a warning.
+The integer parameter denotes the minimum length of a common prefix in order for two rules to be considered related (default is 5).
   -N, --count-selectors: Counts the following selectors: universal, parent, ID, class, and tag selectors.
 ```